skeeto/enchive/README.md

 Enchive is a tool encrypts files to yourself for long-term archival.
 It's intended as a focused, simple alternative to more complex solutions such as GnuPG.
 This program has no external dependencies and is very easy to build for local use.
+Portability is emphasized over performance.

-Files are secured with uses ChaCha20, Curve25519, and SHA-224.
+Files are secured with uses ChaCha20, Curve25519, and SHA-256.

 ## Usage